What is the latest advice around coronavirus?

 To support our residents through this challenging time and provide key workers in critical sectors with what they need to keep essential services running smoothly, we have made some changes to how we manage parking and travel across Camden.

-If you are a key worker, complete our parking request form.
+If you are a key worker and require parking to travel safely to work, complete our parking request form.

 Why is the Council continuing to enforce parking violations?